juanmirocks/LocText-old/README.md

 2. Mapping of proteins with experimental localization to the PubMed Id's where the localization is actually mentioned.
 3. Summary of taxonomy class listing collective statistics for each organism (# of proteins with only experimental localization, # of proteins with only non experimental localization, # of proteins with exp as well as non-exp localizations, # of proteins having no localizations, total # of proteins in sprot)

 We scanned the summary of taxonomic class to choose organisms with most localization entries.
-For those organisms, the papers were collected from PubMed with the help of proteinID to PubMed Id mapping that we had.
-The summary of taxonomic classes Eukaryota, Bacteria and Archaea is uploaded in folder `metadata/SummaryAnnotation.xlsx`.
+For these organisms, we collected PubMed papers using the mapping proteinID --> PubMed Id (PMID) that was present in the `sprot` files.
+The summary results of taxonomic classes {Eukaryota, Bacteria, and Archaea} are in: [metadata/SummaryAnnotation.xlsx](https://rostlab.org/gitlab/juanmi/loctext/blob/master/metadata/SummaryAnnotation.xlsx).

 * **What is the % of papers that contain within the _abstract_ support information for the localization?**.